 This is a half workshop, half performance event that explores the relationships between physical play and performance making.
 To start, we play games like tag and capture the flag.
 Followed by the making of an unplanned, collaborative performance.
-The motive here is to playfully build trust in the ever-changing moment.
+The motive here is to playfully build trust in the ever-changing moment without need for sense making or resolve.
 Video footage: Brooklyn & Miami, 2017/2018

 Ariane Bernier and I made quadruple-stacked banana, apple, peanut butter, jelly, honey, Nutella and cinnamon sandwiches and fed them to each other.
 Brooklyn International Performance Art Festival, Panoply Performance Lab, 2015